Diabetes in Cats: FAQs for Australian Cat Owners

 Australian Capital Territory

-Can I feed my diabetic cat a raw diet in Australia?
+Can I give my mate a raw diet if they’ve got this condition?

 It’s generally not recommended to feed a diabetic cat a raw diet, as it can be challenging to control their carbohydrate intake accurately.
 Consult your veterinarian for advice on a diet that suits your cat’s specific needs.

-How can I help raise awareness about feline diabetes in Australia?
+How can I help raise awareness about common issues in pets?

 Can I give my diabetic cat treats or occasional indulgences?